Expired COVID-19 tests could skew results - NewsBreak

 Even with an expired test, if someone who has symptoms tests positive, it’s likely accurate.
 However, Gastaldo said negative results from expired tests might not be as trustworthy.

-“If there is a negative test, if somebody has symptoms or there’s a negative test in somebody who’s asymptomatic, with an expired expiration date, that test would seem to be less reliable,” he said.What is the endgame for COVID?
-Omicron clouds forecasts
+“If there is a negative test, if somebody has symptoms or there’s a negative test in somebody who’s asymptomatic, with an expired expiration date, that test would seem to be less reliable,” he said.COVID infections spiking in US Capitol

 But new at-home test kits have been hard to find.

-“I think it really is a bit of a perfect storm because you have a new variant that’s more contagious than any that have come before it,” said Fuller.
+“I think it really is a bit of a perfect storm because you have a new variant that’s more contagious than any that have come before it,” Fuller said.
 “The testing, while it’s much better than it was 18 months ago, is still in short supply, not as much as we would like to have.”

 Doctors are hoping as the new year gets underway, and the White House works on its plan to send every American a test , finding a test becomes easier.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.